libremfg/rhize-docs/content/how-to/gql/call-the-graphql-api.md

     }
     ```

-1. In a separate, `variables` section of the query define the JSON object that is your variable:
+1. In a separate `variables` section of the query, define the JSON object that is your variable:

    ```json
    {